Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Barclamp

-Whole lotaa Chef and some bash
+Whole lotta Chef and some bash

 barclamp-dell_raid